-The Authority considers that the numerical limitation of licences as well as the requirement to be affiliated with a taxi centre (or the obligation to offer 24 hours a day taxi service where the licence is connected to the licence holder's place of residence, respectively) can be suitable for attaining the former objective that the Norwegian Government has invoked, as these requirements can in fact serve to ensure the existence of a satisfactory supply of taxi services, in certain sparsely populated areas where it is not commercially viable to offer round the clock taxi services.
+The Authority considers that the numerical limitation of licences as well as the requirement to be affiliated with a taxi central (or the obligation to offer 24 hours a day taxi service where the licence is connected to the licence holder's place of residence, respectively) can be suitable for attaining the former objective that the Norwegian Government has invoked, as these requirements can in fact serve to ensure the existence of a satisfactory supply of taxi services, in certain sparsely populated areas where it is not commercially viable to offer round the clock taxi services.

-However, the Authority takes the view that with regard to the numerical limitation of the available taxi licences, the Norwegian Government's reasoning does not hold, in particular when considering the provision of taxi services in densely populated licence districts such as Oslo where different means of transport are available at all times.
+However, the Authority takes the view that with regard to the numerical limitation of the available taxi licences, the Norwegian Government's reasoning does not hold, in particular when considering the provision of taxi services in densely populated licence districts where different means of transport are available at all times.
 In these areas, it is rather likely that limiting the number of available licences for each taxi district on the basis of a needs-based test will have the result of limiting supply, as new operators will be precluded from entering the market.
 Therefore, insofar as densely populated districts are concerned, the Authority takes the view that the Norwegian Government has not shown that the numerical limitation of licences is suitable to achieve the objective of guaranteeing a satisfactory, permanent supply of taxi transport services.

 The Authority notes that its view appears to be in line with the conclusions drawn by the Norwegian Competition Authority (Konkurransetilsynet) in a recently published report on the Norwegian taxi market.
 In that report, Konkurransetilsynet held that the needs-based licensing system constitutes the most significant entry barrier in the taxi market, and that it leads to an inefficient exploitation of resources and limits labour productivity.
-Furthermore, the Authority refers to the fact that the so-called Sharing Economy Committee which was recently set up by the Norwegian Government, in its report of 6 February 2017, proposed to the Government to repeal the licensing requirement for taxis in Norway.